mtlee144/linked-blog-starter-md/publish/Campaign 1/Session Zero/Character Creation Helper.md

-9 Spoons - character flavour that usually consist of favourite things that your character has: song, drink, guilty pleasure, comfortable environment, first job, nickname, hobbies…
+9 Spoons - character flavour that usually consist of favourite things that your character has, or things he does in their downtime: song, drink, guilty pleasure, comfortable environment, first job, nickname, hobbies…